xyzshantaram/hello-psp/README.md

-# psp_hello_world
+# PSPBreakout

-Experiments with the Sony PSP.
+A breakout clone written for the Sony PSP.

 ### Acknowledgements

-This project uses glib2d under the terms of the GNU LGPL.
+This project uses glib2d by @libgc under the terms of the GNU LGPL.

+This project also uses IntraFont by Ben Hur.